 Address: Morrill Hall, 645 N 14th St, Lincoln, NE 68588

-Fittingly, in the Nebraska state capital, there is a whole museum dedicated to the state.
+Fittingly, in the Nebraska state capital, a whole museum is dedicated to the state.
 Located in Morrill Hall on the Nebraska campus, the Nebraska State Museum goes out of its way to keep people coming back.
 Those words should indicate that this is not your typical museum.

 The best way to describe what goes on here is engagement.
-More than exhibits, there are all kinds of smaller events going on all year.
-Many are directed to children as a way to get them interested in science and natural history.
+More than exhibits, all kinds of smaller events are going on all year.
+Many are directed to children to interesting them in science and natural history.

-Whether you’ve been in Nebraska for a lifetime or are new to the area, there really is a lot to learn here.
-Permanent exhibits like Elephant Hall offer a look back in time at the land before anyone settled it.
+Whether you’ve been in Nebraska for a lifetime or are new to the area, there is much to learn here.
+Permanent exhibits like Elephant Hall offer a look back at the land before anyone settles it.
 Just a stone’s throw away is a look at the first people of the plains.

-There’s also an entire area dedicated to what hit Nebraska from outer space.
+An entire area is dedicated to what hit Nebraska from outer space.
 Yes, go ahead and buy that annual pass.
 That’s about how long it will take to get through everything.
 Oh, let’s not forget the planetarium.